-Your files will begin to be encoded to your desired format, using your chosen preset, and in the location that you chose.
+Your files begins to be encoded to your desired format, using your chosen preset, and in the location that you chose.

 You can close the Encoding panel for optimum performance during encoding.
 View progress of the encoding process with the progress bars in the Queue panel instead.

 Choose a video, audio, or still-image format from the Format menu.
 For more information, see File formats supported for export.